Stuart Donaldson: Career

+Mr and Mrs Donaldson are in their own eyes the great people on board, he being actually a member of the Australian Parliament (I did not know they had one).
+He is very stout, very bumptious and a great eater.
+She is handsome and affected and has not been married very long.
+She has been dreadfully seasick and today, for the first time, appeared at breakfast.

 From 1 February 1855 to 29 February 1856, Donaldson represented Sydney Hamlets in the council.

 In March 1856, Donaldson was elected to the newly created Legislative Assembly of the first Parliament, representing Sydney Hamlets.
 The first Legislative Assembly had trouble forming a Government.
 Eventually Governor Denison invited Donaldson to be Premier and he took up the offices of Premier and Colonial Secretary on 6 June 1856.
 Two months and 20 days later, on 25 August 1856, his Government lost a vote and he resigned.
 He was criticised for standing down so readily but he said, "my colleagues and myself are all too independent of office to cling to it", a somewhat prophetic remark.

 Donaldson was succeeded as Premier by Charles Cowper and Donaldson served as Colonial Treasurer (1856–1857) and was a Commissioner for Railways in 1857.
 He was elected unopposed to Cumberland (South Riding) in October 1856, representing it to 1859.
 He was a member of the Senate of the University of Sydney from 1851 to 1861 and his brother John helped to select its academic staff.